Joel-Hecht/.dotfiles/README.md

 This is OUR linux config

-please run all bash scripts to set up.
+please run all bash scripts to set up. (running `make` in ~/.dotfiles should do this)

 ./home_fs/makesymlinks.sh should be run without arguments, and will set up all symlinks needed for .dotfiles to run well